micronDLA/SDK/README.md

 [https://github.com/pytorch/examples/tree/master/imagenet](https://github.com/pytorch/examples/tree/master/imagenet).
 This script can load a custom dataset of images, please refer to the requirements in the script README file.

+Please make sure that all inputs of the neural network are 32-bit float and are 0-mean and 1-std normalized.

 ## After training a neural network

 After training a neural network with PyTorch, you model is ready for use in FWDNXT SDK.
 Please refer to the SDK manual for use with FWNDXT products.